 Why does gorgonzola smell?

 Gorgonzola’s signature funky smell comes from the mold Penicillium glaucum that is added during the cheesemaking process.
 While we consider the aroma to be part of the whole delicious experience, adding a little drizzle of honey or jam can help mellow the smell while also enhancing the flavor.
 (Honey is one of our favorite flavor bridges for blue cheese.)

 If you’re looking to learn more about the molds used in the cheesemaking process, we’ve got the basics covered right here.

 How long is gorgonzola cheese aged?

 Gorgonzola is typically aged for three to four months.
-Younger varieties are creamier and milder, while aged gorgonzola becomes sharper, saltier, and firmer as the cheese loses moisture.
+Younger varieties, aged for a minimum of two months, are creamier and milder, while aged gorgonzola becomes sharper, saltier, and firmer as the cheese loses moisture.
 We recommend trying both a young and aged gorgonzola so you can compare—the difference in taste and texture will blue you away!

 BelGioioso Gorgonzola: This gorgonzola from BelGioioso Cheese is a stellar example of the classic.
 Aged for 90 days, this cheese is crumbly, piquant, and earthy.
 We love this sprinkled over salads or sliced on a sandwich.

 Sartori Dolcina Gorgonzola: Dolce means sweet, and we’d have to agree—this cheese is a sweet addition to any cheeseboard.
 Sartori Cheese's award-winning gorgonzola is aged a bit longer, around four months, creating a complex sharpness that is both intriguing and challenging.
 Unique to this cheese is the cream that’s added during production, which creates a super-smooth texture and unctuous richness.